AdobeDocs/target.pt-BR/help/c-integrating-target-with-mac/a4t/before-implement.md

 Ao solucionar problemas, confirme que a ID adicional está presente nos hits do Analytics.

-## Registro do Analytics no cliente {#client-side}
+## Client-side Analytics logging {#client-side}

-Por padrão, quando at. js, o [!DNL Experience Cloud Visitor ID Service]e appmeasurement. js estão na página e [!DNL Adobe Analytics] os eventos de costura [!DNL Target] corretos para fins de relatórios e análises no backend, desde que a ID adicional correta seja incluída na página, como mencionado acima.
+By default, when at.js, the [!DNL Experience Cloud Visitor ID Service], and appMeasurement.js are on the page, [!DNL Adobe Analytics] and [!DNL Target] correctly stitch events for reporting and analytics purposes in the backend as long as the correct supplemental ID is included from the page, as mentioned above.
 Não é necessário gerenciar e executar operações adicionais para a A 4 T para funcionar corretamente.

-No entanto, há casos em que você pode querer ter mais controle sobre quando e como enviar dados de análise relacionados [!DNL Target][!DNL Analytics] para fins de relatório.
-Você pode ter uma ferramenta de análise interna que você aproveita para fins internos, mas também pode enviar os dados de análise [!DNL Analytics] para o produto de análise interno, de forma que outros membros de sua organização possam continuar a utilizar [!DNL Analytics] como uma fonte de relatórios visual.
-Consulte [Etapa 7: Consulte at. js ou mbox. js em todas as páginas do site](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) no *Analytics para implementação do Target* para obter mais informações.
+However, there are cases when you might want to have more control on when and how to send analytics data related to [!DNL Target] to [!DNL Analytics] for reporting purposes.
+You might have an in-house analytics tool that you leverage for internal purposes but also want to send the analytics data to [!DNL Analytics] via your in-house analytics product so that other members of your organization can continue to utilize [!DNL Analytics] as a visual reporting source.
+See [Step 7: Reference at.js or mbox.js on all site pages](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) in *Analytics for Target Implementation* for more information.